Madrid Open: Britain's Cameron Norrie knocked out of Madrid Open by Casper Ruud; Rafael Nadal wins again

-Britain's Cameron Norrie has been knocked out of the Madrid Open in the third round as Casper Ruud clinched a comfortable 6-2 6-4 win, while Rafael Nadal won an epic decider vs Pedro Cachin.
+Britain's Cam Norrie is out of the Madrid Masters after a third-round defeat to Casper Rudd, while Rafael Nadal survived a scare to win a three-hour epic against Pedro Cachin.

+Norway's Ruud cruised to an opening 6-2 set success in just 31 minutes, breaking Norrie three times as the Brit struggled to deal with the power he was facing.

+The second set proved more even, as Norrie claimed the first break of serve, only for Ruud to respond quickly and then break Norrie a second time, wrestling back the momentum for an impressive 6-2 6-4 victory in the Spanish capital.

 In front of an adoring home support, Nadal beat Argentina's Cachin 6-1 6-7 6-3, recovering from a surprise second-set tiebreak defeat to win the crucial third set.